-- 6.54 In the smaller towns and villages, fewer suitable sites are likely to come forward, and therefore 50% of the units on each site above the threshold will be sought as affordable homes, as set out in the Government's Rural White Paper. - 6.55 The affordable housing element of any housing scheme should be provided on-site as part of the housing development and designed to provide a mix of sizes, types and tenures throughout the site.
-Only in very exceptional circumstances will a contribution to off-site provision be accepted as an alternative, and only where such provision can be implemented nearby. - 6.56 The Local Authority must be satisfied that affordable homes will continue to be available to local people in need.
+6.56 The Local Authority must be satisfied that RD06.19 affordable homes will continue to be available to local people in need.
 The best way of ensuring that the homes remain affordable for local people is by involving a registered social landlord in the development and management of the scheme.
 Developers of schemes involving a proportion of affordable housing should approach the Housing Enabling Manager for advice on involving a Housing Association.
-The Council will normally expect land to be made available free of charge, and will negotiate with applicants to secure an acceptable Section 106 obligation to control the occupancy of the homes.
+The Council will normally expect serviced land to be made available free of charge, and will also seek appropriate financial contributions, where necessary, to ensure that the dwellings provided can be made available to meet local needs. and It will negotiate with applicants to secure an acceptable Section 106 obligation to control the occupancy of the homes.